Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Introduction

 The first purpose of this article is to explain and illustrate the inclusions ``\emph{Catalan in Schr\"oder in Baxter}''.
 Although these inclusions are obvious on pattern-avoiding permutations, they remain quite obscure on other objects.
 Indeed, looking at several combinatorial objects, it appears that the permutation example is a little miracle, and that the unclarity of these inclusions is rather the rule here.
 To give only a few examples, consider for instance lattice paths: the Dyck paths generalize to Schr\"oder paths (by allowing an additional flat step of length $2$), but have, to our knowledge, no natural Baxter analogue; on the contrary, pairs of NILPs are counted by Catalan, whereas triples of NILPs are counted by Baxter, leaving Schr\"oder aside.
 Or, consider another well-known Catalan family: that of binary trees.
-There are Schr\"oder and Baxter objects generalizing binary trees (like Schr\"oder trees, with an additional sign on the root on one hand, or pairs of twin binary trees on the other), but they have apparently nothing in common.
+There are Schr\"oder and Baxter objects generalizing binary trees (Schr\"oder trees, with an additional sign on the root on one hand, or pairs of twin binary trees on the other), but they have apparently nothing in common.

 As these examples illustrate, the Baxter and Schr\"oder generalizations of Catalan objects are often independent and are not easily reconciled.
 This fact is also visible at a more abstract level, \emph{i.e.}~without referring to specific combinatorial families: by considering the generating trees (with their corresponding succession rules) associated with these sequences (we will review the basics of generating trees in Section~\ref{sec:Catalan}).
 As we demonstrate in this work, for the known generating trees associated with the Schr\"oder and Baxter numbers, when they can be seen as generalizations of the generating tree of Catalan numbers, then these two generalizations go in two opposite directions.
-Our first contribution is to provide a continuum from Catalan to Baxter via Schr\"oder, that is visible at the abstract level of succession rules.
-Specializing these to particular objects, this allows us to define compatible Schr\"oder and Baxter generalizations of Catalan objects.
+Our first contribution is to provide a continuum from Catalan to Baxter via Schr\"oder that is visible at the abstract level of succession rules.
+In this paper, as well as in our recent works~\cite{BijectionNick,SemiAndStrong}, we consider several generating trees and their associated succession rules, and we focus on succession rules that \emph{generalize}, or conversely \emph{specialize}, well-known succession rules.
+Although this can be understood at a rather informal level (and this is actually how we originally worked), we propose a formalization of this idea of generalizing (resp. specializing) a succession rule in Section~\ref{sec:gen-spec}.